stevengxu/Wildfire-Detection-Using-RPCA/README.md

 We propose a novel wildfire detection algorithm for multispectral satellite images.
 By observing that wildfire pixels aresparse outliers residing in a spatially correlated background,we isolate them using robust principal component analysis.
-Anovel cloud masking approach based on T-point thresholdingis also proposed to reduce false alarms.
+A novel cloud masking approach based on T-point thresholdingis also proposed to reduce false alarms.
 Compared to exist-ing methods, our proposed method adapts to the spatial andtemporal heterogeneity of satellite images,  does not requiretraining on labeled images, and is computationally efficientfor online monitoring.
 We present an application